David Agus: Writing

+Plagiarism controversy

-On March 6, 2023, the Los Angeles Times reported that "at least 95 separate passages" in Agus's book The Book of Animal Secrets: Nature's Lessons for a Long and Happy Life were plagiarized, with the word choice in some instances found to be identical to that in existing sources.
-The book was initially set to be released the following day by Simon and Schuster, but after the article's publication, it was postponed until the sections in question could be rewritten.
-Agus issued a public apology.
+On March 6, 2023, the Los Angeles Times reported that there was plagiarism in Agus's book The Book of Animal Secrets: Nature's Lessons for a Long and Happy Life, with the word choice in some instances found to be identical to that in existing sources.
+In response, Agus postponed the book's publication by Simon and Schuster, which was scheduled for the following day, until the sections could be rewritten.

-On March 17, 2023, the Times further reported that Agus's first three books, The End of Illness, A Short Guide to a Long Life, and The Lucky Years: How to Thrive in the Brave New World of Health, contained over 120 instances where passages were identical to other texts from sources including books, articles in scientific journals, science blogs, online articles, and Wikipedia articles.
+On March 17, 2023, the Times further reported that Agus's first three books, The End of Illness, A Short Guide to a Long Life, and The Lucky Years: How to Thrive in the Brave New World of Health, contained material that was identical to passages from other books, articles in scientific journals, science blogs, online articles, and Wikipedia articles.
 Almost all of the copied paragraphs or passages did not attribute the original authors.
 Agus stated he was not aware of, nor had any involvement in, the passages that were supposedly plagiarised and noted the specific passages were written by his co-writer Kristin Loberg.
 Several other works that co-written by Loberg were found to have contained plagiarism, including David Perlmutter's Grain Brain (2013), which plagiarized The End of Illness.
+Loberg later issued a public apology taking "complete responsibility" for the oversight.